 Viimsi St. James’s Church

-St. James’s Church in Viimsi is the first Lutheran house of worship to be built in Estonia since World War II.
-Several churches and chapels were planned in the more liberal perestroika atmosphere of the late 1980s, but they were never built.
-The Viimsi church, which was built with an extremely limited budget and the help of donations and the Consistory of the Estonian Evangelical Lutheran Church, also has a long and complicated history.
-The coastal church is dedicated to everyone who has been lost at sea.
+St. James’s Church in Viimsi was the first Lutheran house of worship to be built in Estonia after World War II.
+Several churches and chapels were planned during the more liberal Soviet perestroika atmosphere of the late 1980s but they were never built.
+Viimsi church, which had to be built on an extremely limited budget with the help of donations and the Consistory of the Estonian Evangelical Lutheran Church, has also had a long and complicated history.
+The coastal church is dedicated to all who have been lost at sea.

-The building, which has an underlying steel structure, has been compared to an origami bird – its neck outstretched, looking toward the sea.
-The “neck” is a 13-metre-high tower donated by the Concrete Association of Estonia, which contains two bells.
-The larger bell – Memento Mori – is dedicated to everyone lost at sea, while the smaller one – Memento Vivere – is to those, who have survived shipwrecks.
-A commemorative slab of black granite with the names of all the victims of the Estonia ship disaster is positioned in front of the church.
-The exterior of the church is clad on wood that forms an interesting interplay with the few bare concrete elements.
+This building with an underlying steel structure, has been compared to an origami bird, its neck outstretched looking toward the sea.
+The “neck” is a 13 metre high tower containing two church bells donated by the Estonian Concrete Association.
+The larger bell called Memento Mori is dedicated to everyone lost to the sea, the smaller one called Memento Vivere is to all who have survived shipwrecks.
+A commemorative black granite slab with the names of all the victims of the sinking of the ferry “Estonia” is positioned in front of the church.
+The exterior of the church is wooden cladding that forms an interesting interplay with the few bare visible concrete elements.

-The interior is laid out over a single level and it consists of an entrance hall, the congregation hall with seating for 230, the sacristy and an office.
-The interior is austere, the white walls and ceilings are boost the solemn atmosphere.
-Some contrast is added by the wooden furniture.
+The interior is laid out over a single floor with an entrance hall, the congregation hall with seating for 230 people, the sacristy and an office.
+The interior design is austere, white walls and ceilings boost the solemn atmosphere.
+Contrast is added by the wooden furniture.